What to see in Iceland? How about a Glacier!?

 The views around the hotel are wonderful, and the location is great.
 There is no staff on-site, but I think they live down the street.
 This makes it a bit awkward if you need something, like a wine glass, because you end up disturbing them as they’re spending time with their family to bring one down the road.
 If they aren’t going to have staff on site, it would make much more sense to have the basics available to customers – glasses, bowls, wine opener, extra towels, etc. It was much more of an awkward experience than it was enjoyable, and the staff is not exactly friendly or welcoming.
 I’d personally recommend staying elsewhere…

-We went to sleep after a long day of ice climbing relaxed, knowing that day 5 was another no-plan day where we could drive and explore whatever we wanted on South Iceland at our leisure and after a full day of driving and adventure today, we would need it!
+We went to sleep after a long day of ice climbing in Iceland, relaxed, knowing that day 5 was another no-plan day.
+We could drive and explore whatever we wanted on South Iceland at our leisure and after a full day of driving and adventure today, we would need it!